PeterL1n/BackgroundMattingV2/README.md

 ## Updates

+* [Feb 28 2021] Paper is accepted to CVPR 2021.
 * [Jan 09 2021] PhotoMatte85 dataset is now published.
-* [Dec 21 2020] We updated our project to MIT License, which permits commercial use!
+* [Dec 21 2020] We updated our project to MIT License, which permits commercial use.

 &nbsp;